contractlevel/yield/README.md

 ## Future Developments

-- test suite needs improving (event params have not been fully verified and no mutation testing has not finished. there are still pathways to explore.)
+- test suite needs improving (event params have not been fully verified and mutation testing has not finished. there are still pathways to explore.)
 - fees (and automated Chainlink service payments)
 - more stablecoin support (swapping to one with higher yield opportunities, such as USD1, USDT, etc.)
 - more chains